T145/black-mirror/.github/README.md

     </li>
     <li>Let it grow!
       <ul>
-        <li>Contribute any useful sources you can think of manually
+        <li>Contribute any useful sources you can think of through
-        by editting the <code>sources.json</code> file directly on a fork and making a pull request, or by creating an issue and placing your recommendations there.
+        an issue or by forking the <code>user-submissions</code> branch and posting some hosts in a respective list.
 Help The Blacklist reach <code>node_modules</code>-level heights!</li>
       </ul>
     </li>